Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures: Further developments of the method

-The second setting we want to analyse is the one where the magnetic permeability is still unitary, but the system has the external currents.
-The Maxwell equations in this case are
+{\bf 1.} One physically relevant setting is the one where the magnetic permeability is still unitary, but the system has external currents.
+In this case, it is convenient to write it in the form ({\it cf.} (\ref{Max_system1}))

-where $g$ represents the divergence-free current density, $B_\varepsilon$ and $D_\varepsilon$ are the magnetic induction and electric displacement, respectively, sought to be divergence-free.
-The idea to achive this case is to treat it as an intermediate case between the one analysed in this paper and the general case, where the magnetic permeability is not unitary and plays a role.\\ Following \cite{Sus08}, it is convenient to set in \eqref{Maxwell_current} ${A}^{1/2}D_\varepsilon=: \mathcal{D}_\varepsilon,$ so that the system is reduced to
+where $g^\varepsilon$ represents the divergence-free current density, and the magnetic field and $H^\varepsilon$ and electric displacement $D^\varepsilon$ are sought to be divergence-free.
+This is, in some sense, an intermediate case between the one analysed in the present paper and the general case with non-unitary magnetic permeability.